trestles/fil/README.md

 will provide a Myconfig file to change the relative sizes

 will provide UIView collision detection and remove the smaller of the two bars when randomized
+ - not sure if I will need to iterate through each of these hmm....

+custom seque transitions